This guide lets you jump right into the action with minimal preparation.

 FORD (FORtran Documenter) is a

 tool that lets you document your Fortran code easily.
-FSML
+FSML's documentation is

 generated with FORD.
 If you wish to change and document the code, add